CamilaMaximo/CamilaMaximo/README.md

 - 👋 Hi, I’m @CamilaMaximo
 - 👀 I’m interested in  aprender programação
-- 🌱 I’m currently learng  Python.
+- 🌱 I’m currently learng  html.
-- 💞️ I’m looking to collaborate on  informações  sobre  Python
 - 📫 How to reach me  camilamaximo20@gmail.com

 <!---
 CamilaMaximo/CamilaMaximo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.